ammaratef45/Attendance/README.md

 No stable version submitted yet!

 ## Donation
-We pay money to keep this app available and to keep developing it.
+We pay money to keep the development wheel running and to make it always FREE for everyone.
-Only sources of money is small ads that will be added later and it will not a bothering or heavy ads so it's not expected to save a be a lot of money.
+The only source of money is some small Ads that will be added later.
+We planned them to be light-weight Ads, So we cannot really expect them to afford our work.

 If you are willing to [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=U6NJRDMCD3ET2&source=url), That will help the project.

-# Ho to contribute
+# How to contribute

 ## Installation ##